An exceptional plane

 A neo-Gothic delta wing

-Unlike the first planes whose wings were perpendicular to the fuselage, then in the shape of an arrow, Concorde is endowed with a delta wing.
-By varying its angle of attack, the wing of the supersonic allows a full range of speeds.
-In addition, from a certain angle of incidence, the delta wing has an additional lift of nearly 25%.
+Unlike the first aircraft whose wings were perpendicular to the fuselage, then arrow-shaped, Concorde has a delta wing.
+By varying its angle of attack, the supersonic wing allows a full range of speeds.
+In addition, from a certain angle of incidence, the delta wing benefits from an additional lift of almost 25%.

 A rocking nose

-Concorde is curiously equipped with a long swinging nose.
-This ingenious system allows pilots to see the runway on landing when the tip is lowered.
+Concorde is curiously equipped with a long tilting nose.
+This ingenious system allows pilots to see the runway when landing when the tip is lowered.

 This originality ensures a better adaptation to the different phases of flight:

-• low take-off, for initial climb and approach,
+• low take-off drawdown, for initial climb and approach,

 • nose up for the climb, the cruise and the descent,

-• strong lowering in the final approach, landing and taxiing phase.
+• strong lowering during final approach, landing and taxiing.

-The tilting nose includes a transparent retractable visor, which comes to re-establish in supersonic flight the aerodynamic contour of the aircraft.
+The tilting nose includes a retractable transparent visor, which restores the aerodynamic contour of the aircraft in supersonic flight.
 This also protects the windshield from the effects of kinetic heating.

 Olympus 593 engines

-Concorde is equipped with four Olympus 593 engines, jointly designed by Rolls Royce and SNECMA.
-These engines, housed in pairs under the wings, develop 70 tons of thrust.
-They are equipped with an afterburner system providing the necessary power for takeoff and acceleration to reach the supersonic speed.
-Concorde air intakes have been the subject of significant innovations: their flow rate is variable according to the speed and the ejection nozzle with "eyelids" at the rear, which allows a reverse thrust to slow down the flow. airplane in flight or landing.
+Concorde is powered by four Olympus 593 engines, jointly designed by Rolls Royce and SNECMA.
+These engines, housed in pairs under the wings, develop 70 tonnes of thrust.
+They are equipped with an afterburner system providing the power needed for take-off and during acceleration to reach supersonic speed.
+Concorde's air intakes have undergone significant innovations: their flow rate is variable according to speed and the exhaust nozzle has "eyelids" at the rear, which allows a thrust reversal to slow the aircraft in flight or on landing.

 A fabulous epic